dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks.md

 At the bottom of the screen, you will find a table that displays the check results per category, and per table and columns.

-The colored boxes indicates the current or the highest severity status: green for a valid result, yellow for a warning, orange for an error, and red for a fatal error.
+The colored boxes indicates the current or the highest severity status: green for a correct result, yellow for a warning, orange for an error, and red for a fatal error.
 By clicking on the arrow next to the colored box, you can view a list of checks that contribute to the result.